Where to Drink Wine in Every Northern Virginia County

 Slater Run Vineyards

 At Slater Run Vineyards, you can have your wine and drink it too.
-With a tasting room at the vineyards, you can take in the incredible views of the 12-plus acres as you imbibe on premium Virginia wines.
-They’ve also got a wine club.
+With a tasting room at the vineyards, you can take in the incredible views of the 13 acres as you imbibe on premium Virginia wines.
+It has a wine club.
+Strictly for ages 21 or above.
+Only service animals allowed.
 1500 Crenshaw Rd., Upperville

 Three Fox Vineyards